-Yes, as you grow your business, the expenses can rack up but so will the revenue.
-The point is that it’s VERY cheap to start.
-And that’s the hardest part of anything: getting going in the first place.
+It's cheap to start, but that doesn't mean it's easy.
+As you grow your business, the expenses can rack up (they certainly have for me), but so will the revenue.
+The point, though, is this: the hardest part is now the easiest.

 “But I'm an artist…”

-Right.
-You’re an artist.
+So you're an artist.
 Like Hemingway.
-Like da Vinci.
-Like thousands who have come before you… and starved.
-Unless they had a patron.
-Someone who would pay their bills so they could create their art.
+Or Leonardo da Vinci.
+Or the thousands who have come before you — and starved.
+That is, of course, unless they had a patron, someone generous enough to pay their bills so they could make art.

-But here’s the thing: There are no more patrons.
+But here's the thing: There are no more patrons.
 Not really.
-No one’s going to give you a heap of money for your genius.
-No publisher is going to buy your manuscript for a million dollars.
-It’s not going to happen.
+No one's going to give you a heap of money for your genius.
+The chances of a publisher buying your manuscript for a million dollars is unlikely.

+Sure, these things happen — occasionally.
+But you don't have time to wait around for someone to notice you.
+You've got important work to share now.
 That patron?
-It’s going to have to be you.
-The best part is we live in an age when this has never been easier.
+It's going to have to be you.
+And the best part is we live in an age when this has never been easier.

 Yes, easy.
-Compared to the Renaissance and the Roaring Twenties and even the late 80s when publishers were doling out six-figure advances to first-time authors, it’s easy to finance your own calling.
-You just have to have some guts.
+Compared to the Renaissance and the Roaring Twenties and even the late 1980s when publishers were doling out multi-six-figure advances to first-time authors, it's easy to finance your calling.
+You just need some guts and and a little perseverance.

-Of course, starting a business will take work and time, but it is possible (and quite cheap).
+Don't get me wrong.
+Starting a business will require hard work on your part, but it is possible (and surprisingly cheap).
 Which is what make this whole thing remarkable: Anyone who wants to do it, can do it.